LTSCommerce/fr-inventory/README.md

 To install these, open the command pallete (`[Ctrl]`+`[Shift]`+`[p]`) and then type "show recommended extensions" and you will be given an easy view to install them

+Some are more essential than others, but they are all good

 ## Settings and Loader

 There are pre defined configurations for vscode that will do things like automatically format on save.
 We also have a predefined debug runner which will allow you to debug code that is running inside the container.
 You can see all these files in the [.vscode](.vscode) folder.